nesaorg/Equivariant-Encryption-for-AI/README.md

 | User Key Control | Direct & Custom | Schema-Defined  |
 | Cryptographic Hardness | Massive Combinatorial Complexity | Standard Hardness Assumptions |

-**Zero overhead:** Nesa EE provides the same latency as plaintext inference, with no slowdowns.
+**Zero overhead:** Nesa's EE provides the same latency as plaintext inference, with no slowdowns.

-**128k factorial:** Nesa EE has a massive combinatorial complexity, contributing to the strongest security guarantees.
+**100k+ factorial:** Nesa's EE has a massive combinatorial complexity, contributing to the strongest security guarantees.

 ## Our Journey to Equivariant Encryption